Orange County Community Foundation

 Based on OCCF's recent grantmaking patterns and publicly available information:

 Alignment with Fund Priorities Each fund has specific focus areas.
-For example, the African American Alliance Fund prioritizes five areas: Education, Health, Human Services, Economic Opportunity, and Civic Engagement.
-The Orange County Social Justice Fund seeks organizations that demonstrate "investment in meeting urgent needs in marginalized and underserved communities, creating change through community collaborative efforts, and addressing root causes of economic, political, and social injustice."
+For example, the African American Alliance Fund prioritises five areas: Education, Health, Human Services, Economic Opportunity, and Civic Engagement.
+The Orange County Social Justice Fund seeks organisations that demonstrate "investment in meeting urgent needs in marginalised and underserved communities, creating change through community collaborative efforts, and addressing root causes of economic, political, and social injustice."

-Current Reporting Compliance Organizations with existing OCCF grants must maintain current reporting to remain eligible for future funding—a strict requirement that signals the foundation's emphasis on accountability and stewardship.
+Current Reporting Compliance Organisations with existing OCCF grants must maintain current reporting to remain eligible for future funding—a strict requirement that signals the foundation's emphasis on accountability and stewardship.

 Clear Use of Funds For teacher grants and other project-specific funding, applications should "be clear on what the Impact100OC dollars will be covering under your annual budget" and show "clear programming specific to the focus area identified."